true crime

 They argued that Donna had ignored warning signs, such as the "strangeness" of Kelly's request and the inconsistencies in her travel plans.
 They sought a 10-year sentence, citing her decision not to declare the suitcase as hers and her claim that she was travelling for business as reasons to label her "untrustworthy".

-The court delivered its verdict on December 4, sentencing Donna to six years in prison, with the 430 days she has already spent in detention deducted from her sentence.
+The court delivered its verdict on December 4, 2024, sentencing Donna to six years in prison, with the 430 days she already spent in detention deducted from her sentence.
 She will also need to pay a $10,000 fine.

 During the trial, judges did acknowledge that Donna had been "deceived" by Kelly.